Free Products

 Why did my cake crack on top?

-The oven might be too hot or the batter was placed too high in the oven.
+The oven might be too hot or the cake was placed too high in the oven.

 Why didn't my cake rise properly?